sds-smith/next_portfolio/README.md

 My personal website at [sds-smith.dev](sds-smith.dev)

-A SSR Next.js app with MaterialUI and Markdown-to-JSX
+A server-side Next.js app with MaterialUI and Markdown-to-JSX